 Student Eligibility for Dual Enrollment Scholarships:

-The student must be in the 11th or 12th grade and have a 2.5 GPA or higher for most technical programs.
-Students participating in Dual Enrollment EMT and CIS must have a GPA of 3.0 or higher.
+The student must be in the 10th, 11th, or 12th grade and have a 2.5 GPA or higher for most technical programs.
 Approval from the high school principal and counselor or the home school director is also required.
 All students receiving scholarships must meet established placement criteria as determined by appropriate ACT, SAT or placement exam scores.
 Approval from secondary school officials indicates that the student has demonstrated both academic readiness and social maturity.